Zeuzif/ocp-prepation/chapter3/README.md

 ■ Create a static variable as a generic type parameter.
 This is not allowed because the type is linked to the instance of the class.

+A `bounded parameter type` is a generic type that specifies a bound for the generic.